 “How to Land a Book Deal with Rea Frey.”

 “Gina DeVee on Finding Gratitude When Your Book Comes Out at a Terrible Time.”

 Oh yeah, and my episode has some pretty helpful tips too!

 Need I say More?

-All I’m saying is there’s a reason why I’ve stuck with Anna David and Entrepreneur Publishing Academy for the last two years.
+All I’m saying is there’s a reason why I’ve stuck with Anna David and On Good Authority for the last two years.
 It’s among the best podcasts for writers and might be at the top for all its knowledge and versatility.
 Have a notepad ready and be ready to take notes — or if you spend most of your day in the car like I had for two months of my last job, be ready to pull over a few times to furiously text notes to yourself.
 The road from writer to “published” is closer than it appears.